exdx/LDelay/README.md

 LDelay can be run in two ways:
 1. By running a preconfigured Ubuntu 16.04 Vagrant environment which comes complete with Truffle, ethereum-bridge, Node.js and LDelay (__works on any machine__).
 Only
 Metamask will have to be installed manually. *Not ready, please use the second method.*
-2. By downloading LDelay and locally running Truffle and ethereum-bridge.
+2. By downloading LDelay and locally running TestRPC and ethereum-bridge on a Linux machine or VM.

 ### Setting up Vagrant
 1. Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads)